stat_labels_peaks

 to

-solve the problem of overlapping labels by displacing them.
-To discard
+solve the problem of overlapping labels by displacing them, without

-.
-By default the labels are character values suitable to be
+By default the labels are character values suitable to be plotted as is,

-parsing by the geoms (e.g. into expressions containing greek letters or
+geoms (e.g. into expressions containing greek letters or super or

 Computed variables